30-DAY MONEY BACK GUARANTEE

 Like barbells and kettlebells, dumbbells are a great way to build strength because they require more balance, isolation, and coordination than machines.
 They also take up much less space and can be used for a variety of exercises.
 Look for hexagonal dumbbells which prevent the weights from rolling around the floor.
 Men will likely prefer iron dumbbells while some women may prefer softer neoprene weights, which are gentler on hands.

-A great alternative to dumbbells and machines is a set of resistance bands.
+A great alternative to dumbbells and machines is a set of resistance bands: loop bands, stackable bands or therapy flat bands.
 In addition to being able to perform exercises like bicep curls or shoulder presses that you might normally do with dumbbells, they are a great addition to home gyms where equipment is limited.

 Resistance bands, along with a door anchor and ankle strap, will allow you to do exercises like lat pull downs, leg extensions, standing chest presses, glute kick-backs, kneeling crunches and much more.
 A set allows you to have a greater variety of weights to use without having to buy a huge, expensive weights set.